AMihneaa/Agent/README.md

 - Integration with vector databases for semantic memory.
 - Embed product summaries using LLM.

-## 🤝 Contributing

-We welcome contributions to this project!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Built by Mihnea – for intelligent automation and web interaction with Python.

-## ❓ FAQ

-**Q: How do I install dependencies?**
-A: Use the command `pip install -r requirements.txt`.

-**Q: Can I contribute to this project?**
-A: Yes, contributions are welcome!
-Please refer to the Contributing section.